 Modern Food Practices Kill Probiotics

-With modernization of the food industry, several factors have led to the decline of probiotics.
-This includes treatments such as soaking food in chlorine, pesticides, and widespread antibiotic use.
+With the modernization of the food industry, several factors have led to the decline of probiotics.
+This includes treatments like soaking food in chlorine, pesticides and widespread antibiotic use.
 By changing the food bacteria environment, it affects our natural gut bacteria ecosystem as well.

-Other factors may also decrease the amount of healthy bacteria in your system.
+Other factors may also decrease the number of healthy bacteria in your system.
 For instance:

 - Antibiotic medications